stevenmburns/chisel-pla/README.md

 ```
 sbt run
 ```
 and interactively chose the driver to run.
-I current get this in response to `sbt run`:
+I currently get this in response to `sbt run`:
 ```
 Multiple main classes detected.
 Select one to run:
  [1] GCD.BinaryGCDDriver